opendatasoft/ods-documentation-explore-api/source/includes/csw/get_capabilities.md

 </GetCapabilities>
 ```

 The `GetCapabilities` operation allows clients to retrieve service metadata.
-The response is a XML document
+The response is an XML document
 containing the information.

 ### Parameters